Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Discussion

-This section provides further discussions of KE vertical structure as diagnosed by ratios of surface (0 m) to 15 m KE.
-Mode and median values of these ratios, for undrogued to drogued drifters, and for 0 m to 15 m levels in both models, for all frequency bands displayed in our 1$^\circ$ by 1$^\circ$ global maps, are given in Table~\ref{tab:vertical_structure}.
-The global mode and median values are consistent with significant vertical structure, with surface (0 m) values enhanced compared to 15 m values, for the low-frequency, near-inertial, and diurnal bands.
-The low-frequency and diurnal bands generally display the largest values, followed by the near-inertial band.
-The semi-diurnal band has the least vertical structure, with most reported values being near one.
+The general agreement of the vertical structure proxy ratio in models and drifters, seen in spatial maps and zonal averages, supplies some confidence that the vertical structure proxy ratio computed from drifters is meaningful, noisy though it may be.
+Mode values of these ratios, for drifter observations and both models, over all frequency bands displayed in our 1$^\circ$ by 1$^\circ$ global maps, are given in Table~\ref{tab:vertical_structure}.
+The global mode values are consistent with the presence of vertical structure in the low-frequency and diurnal bands, and, to a lesser extent, the near-inertial band.
+The semidiurnal band has less vertical structure, with most reported values being near 0.5.